 Q: Can I do a senior thesis while completing my PJS degree?

 A: Yes.
 Students must consult with their advisors.

 A: The PJS

 Executive Board oversees the program.
 It designs and carries out

 activities throughout the year and makes decisions about the curriculum.
-The

-semester.
-Please inquire if you are interested in being on the board.
+interested in being on the board.

 Q: What sort of activities does PJS do during the year?

 A: PJS organizes several activities including speakers, movies and

 events around current topics in peace and justice.
 Topics have focused on